chanelgreco/hack-n-lead-2019-template-repository/README.md

 The webapp is called **P.A.S. – People Against Slavery**.
 It is a webapp and not a mobile app for iOs and Andriod so it's not limited to any OS or device and everyone can use it in the browser.

+The webapp is in a mockup state and there is no database related to the submitting form yet.

 ### Home
 The webapp covers the opportunity to report slavery issues and a section where everybody can read more about the problems in context.